netkicorp/netkidocs/api/polling.md

 | `is_active` | boolean | Whether this record is active |

 ### `identity_json_objects` fields

+> [!NOTE]
+> Legacy — this field is not actively used and may be removed in a future
+> version.
+It is still returned for backward compatibility.

 | Field | Type | Description |
 |---|---|---|